Internet Standard: Overview

 Only the IETF, represented by the Internet Engineering Steering Group (IESG), can approve Standards Track RFCs.
 The definitive list of Internet Standards is maintained in the Official Internet Protocol Standards.
 Previously, STD 1 used to maintain a snapshot of the list.

-History & The Purpose of Internet Standards
+History and the purpose of Internet Standards

-Internet standard is a set of rules that the devices have to follow when they connect in a network.
+Internet standards are a set of rules that devices have to follow when they connect in a network.
 Since the technology has evolved, the rules of the engagement between computers had to evolve with it.
 These are the protocols that are in place used today.
 Most of these were developed long before the Internet Age, going as far back as the 1970s, not long after the creation of personal computers.